coatrack/coatrack/CONTRIBUTING.md

 Hello, dear prospective contributor.
 You can support CoatRack in many ways:

-- Report bugs using GitHub's issue tracker.
+- Report bugs using CoatRack's GitHub issue tracker.
-- Discuss the current state of the code in open Pull Requests.
+- Discuss suggested code changes in open Pull Requests.
 - Submit a bugfix.
 - Propose new features and improvement ideas.
 - Improve the documentation.